MyLifeUa/MyLife/README.md

 #### 2.7.1.
 Technological architecture diagram

 In order to undertand how our system will work as a whole, we defined the following technological architecture, that shows how the different layers and the components inside them are linking together.
-We will also show what technologies and tools that will help us develop our information system.
+We will also show what are the technologies and tools that will help us develop our information system.

 For a more detailed explanation about this diagram, [click here](./architecture/README.md).